-- CAPTURE MODULE.
-We use two AVT Guppy 1/3" progressive scan CCD cameras with an IEEE 1394 link.
-The frame capture is the AVT software that allows us to configure the resolution of the image, space color and frame rate.
-By default we capture RGB images with a 720x480 resolution at 60 fps. - PREPROCESSING MODULE.
-The preprocessing module is used to improve the quality of the image, such as brightness, contrast, gamma, exposure, white balance, etc. - OBJECT CALIBRATION MODULE.
-This module is a tool to establish the thresholds of each color component according to the space color defined for every object of interest (robots and ball).
-The calibration is done in HSV color space where selected thresholds are more robust to changes in field lighting and color changes than in previous versions.
-The HSV thresholds are transformed to RGB values to improve segmentation speed and avoid costly color space transformations. - SEGMENTATION MODULE.
-This module assigns each image pixel into object classes.
+- SEGMENTATION MODULE.
+This module assigns image pixels into object classes.
 The module consists of two segmenters, each one using separate thresholds values assigned for each camera for every object of interest.
-The HSV thresholds are mapped to a complete RGB color space cube in such a way that a 32 color segmentation can be done with just one access to memory. - BLOB BUILDER MODULE.
+The HSV thresholds are mapped to a complete RGB color space cube in such a way that a 32 color segmentation can be done with one memory access. - BLOB BUILDER MODULE.
 This module links segmented pixels with blobs.
 Before reaching this module the image is composed of separate pixels.
-Once a blob is constructed relevant information can be easily computed, such as color areas, centroids, bounding boxes, etc. A Run Length Encoding and fourneighbor search are computed.
+Once a blob is constructed relevant information can be easily computed, such as color areas, centroids, bounding boxes, etc. A Run Length Encoding [6] and four neighbor search are computed.
 A joint list of blobs for the two cameras is generated for each color. - ACTIVATION/DEACTIVATION MODULE.
 This module enables or disables the use of a particular robot.
 Sometimes a team can play with a smaller number of robots. - RECOGNITION MODULE.
 This module identifies each object in the field selecting the color regions that better adjust to objects searched.
 Each object in the field is searched within a small square area.
 This square moves with each frame according to the prediction returned from the Kalman filter in the case of the ball and the opposite's robots.
 Our robots are tracked using their moving vector provided by the IA system.
 With this method the processing prediction time and the noise is reduced.
 We have specific selection criteria for every kind of object.
-For the ball we select the biggest orange blob (close to 85 pixels with an image resolution of 720x480).
+For the ball we select the biggest orange blob (close to 85 pixels with an image resolution of 640x480).
 For the robots of the opposite team the selection criteria looks for blobs with corresponding central patch color with an area closest to 115 pixels (the area of the patch is bigger than the ball).
 For our own robots the procedure is similar to the one used for robots of the opposite team, although in addition to the central patch, a search for extra patches is necessary.
 The extra patches are employed for identification and orientation computation.
 In the case where one object is not found inside its square area a sub sample segmentation is made in the entire field in order to relocate all objects and resume the tracking step.